 “Yeah?”
 She turned over on her side, crawled back up to the pillows, pulled back the covers, undid her jeans, pushed them off onto the floor.
 Wriggled her bra from underneath her silk blouse and slid between the sheets.

 “I’ll be back as soon as I can.”
 He stood across the room, watched her close her eyes.

 The sidewalk in front of the house was still damp from an afternoon rain.
 Even in the dark, he could see that the gardeners had just been there.
-The front door gave easily under the weight of his shoulder against the aging wood, the cheap, old chain lock swinging free.
+The front door gave easily under the weight of his shoulder against the decaying wood, the cheap, old chain lock swinging free.
 The front room was dark.
 A slash of light cutting across the floor at the end of the hallway from a half-open bedroom door, the strains of a Shania Twain song mixed with overacted moans.
-Henry put his open palm against that door, pushing it open slow.
+Henry put his open palm against that door, pushing it open slowly.
 Shame really, she was good at what she did.
 Her round ass rolling on top of the sandy-haired boy.
-She didn’t look too good as a blonde though.
+She didn’t look too good as a blonde, though.

-“Hit the road, Shawn.”
-Henry said.
+“Hit the road, Shawn,” Henry said.
 He pulled his gloves up a little tighter.
 “Don’t make me say it twice.”

 The ex-high school quarterback scrambled out of the pocket, picking his clothes up off the floor as he made his way out the door in a flash.
 Shawn Daniels was already a recipient of the James Nevelle Scholarship Fund.
 His new Challenger squealing tires out of the driveway, they’d have to talk to him about that later.

 “You wanna go for a ride, Henry?”
 She arched her back, eased her hands down in front of her, on all fours, round ass in the air.